Avenue#1: Alternative Dispute Resolution

 can more often than not become very costly and time-consuming.

 Here, SARS appoints a facilitator to mediate the process.

 You meet with SARS, and the facilitator, informally, where you'll state your case with proof of your arguments.
 If you reach a resolution, SARS will give out a revised assessment.

 But if you don't settle your dispute, then you can still appeal to the next 2 avenues…

 Avenue#2: The Tax Board

-If you're disputing less than R500 000, you can take your case to the tax
+If you're disputing less than R500 000, you can take your case to the tax board.

 This is a formal tribunal in which, unlike the Alternative Dispute Resolution (ADR) process, there's more structure, with a chairperson, who's an advocate or attorney, judging your case.